dustywhite7/Econ8320/SlidesCode/06 - Pandas.md

 engineStr += '@35.202.92.40:3306'
 ```

-We need to direct the connection to our server, which is hosted at `dadata.cba.edu`, and can be reached through port `3306`.
+We need to direct the connection to our server, which is hosted at `35.202.92.40`, and can be reached through port `3306`.

 ---